Awards for Statistical Excellence in Journalism

 Criteria

-The awards are open to all journalists (print, online and broadcast), including those based outside the UK and are for work completed in the previous calendar year.
+The awards are open to all journalists (and non-journalists for the best statistical commentary category), including those based outside the UK and are for work completed in the previous calendar year.

 Categories